Backendless/ui-builder-library/components/bl-accordion-component/README.md

 # Accordion

 Accordion is the component that can be used in Backendless [UI-Builder](https://backendless.com/developers/#ui-builder).
 It allows displaying structured content through progressive disclosure.
-Accordion is divided into two logical sections:
+This component is divided into two logical sections:

 	1. The title that provides a high level overview of the content.
 	2. The section that contains the actual content.